WWsiyang/CodeWords-1/W3/Readme.md

 Based on different fonts used in the book, we break the story into SectionA (Written in courier new(maybe) from Johnny Truant’s view) and SectionB(Section B  Written in times new roman, from the writing/perspective of Zampano)

-Here is some examples we found online
+Here are some examples we found online

 [*New Horizons | Animal Crossing Sci-Fi Movie Trailer*](https://www.youtube.com/watch?v=xXc_9ikGkl0).